Asset Publisher

 KEY POINTS:

-This policy has been updated regularly with the most recent literature update performed through April 19, 2023.
+This evidence review has been updated regularly with searches of the PubMed database.
+The most recent literature update was performed through May 14, 2024.

 Summary of Evidence

-Evidence on transpupillary thermotherapy is limited.
+Evidence on transpupillary thermotherapy for treatment of choroidal neovascularization is limited.
 The available studies comparing transpupillary thermotherapy with sham have not shown benefit of this procedure.
 Although trials comparing transpupillary thermotherapy to photodynamic therapy show similar outcomes, there may be an increase in adverse events with transpupillary thermotherapy.
 Based on weak study designs, there is insufficient evidence to conclude that transpupillary thermotherapy is safe and/or effective for treating other conditions.
 Further study is needed using well-designed randomized control trials.
-The evidence is insufficient to prove that the technology results in an improvement in net health outcomes
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements